We're Called to Lead the Charge

 I determined years ago that social media isn't the best place to try and change someone's mind outright.
 In short, when everyone in the "discussion" becomes focused on making sure everyone else realizes THEY are RIGHT, things can go downhill pretty quickly—even when you're topic is God and the Bible.

-So, I'll be honest and tell you that while I voice my thoughts if I am moved to do so— and if I don't, rest assured I'm asking God to put someone right in front of that person who can help them with their thought process—after that, I just throw a "Lord use my words to stir their hearts if it be your will" prayer at it and move on.
+So, I'll be honest and tell you that while I voice my thoughts if I am moved to do so—and if I don't, rest assured I'm asking God to put someone right in front of that person who can help them with their thought process.
+After that, I just throw a "Lord use my words to stir their hearts if it be your will" prayer at it and move on.
+Planting seeds.
+As long as I get the information out there, God will use it when he sees fit.

 That's served me well.
 Up until the last few months anyway.